jdeathe/centos-ssh/README.md

   /bin/true
 ```

 To make changes to the configuration files you need a running container that uses the volumes from the configuration volume.
-To edit a single file you could use the following or you could run a ```bash``` shell and then make the changes required using vi.
+To edit a single file you could use the following or you could run a ```bash``` shell and then make the changes required using ```vi```.
 On exiting the container it will be removed since we specify the ```--rm``` parameter.

 ```
 $ docker run --rm -it \